Understanding bank valuations

 How much does a bank valuation cost and who pays?

-Valuation costs vary depending on the type of valuation and property location.
-AVMs or computer-generated valuations are often free or $0–50.
-Desktop valuations typically range from $100 to $220.
-Shortform and full valuations usually cost between $300 and $1,200.
-Most lenders pass the cost onto the borrower, though some lenders absorb the valuation fee as part of their loan package.
-Valuation fees are usually disclosed upfront and can be added to your loan amount if needed.
+Costs vary by method: AVMs are typically free or $0 to $50, desktop valuations cost $100 to $220, and shortform or full valuations cost $300 to $1,200 depending on property complexity and location.
+Most lenders pass the cost to the borrower, though some absorb the fee as part of their loan package.
+Valuation fees are usually disclosed upfront and can sometimes be added to your loan amount.

 Real property needs real strategy.